Code-Institute-Submissions/matthewpoyner-eat.drink.sleep/README.md

 # eat.drink.sleep(repeat)

 ## Overview
-This site is for people who need help to
+This site is for people who need help to find

 ## UX
 <b>[eat.drink.sleep(repeat)](https://matthewpoyner.github.io/eat.drink.sleep/)</b> is a site designed to help users find where they can get something to eat, somewhere to get a coffee or alcoholic drink and lay their head down at the end of the day.